paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-081-general.md

   (D) a foreign national who is enrolled in the United States Merchant Marine Academy.

-(2) **Percentage limitation for alien seamen.—** — Not more than 25 percent of the unlicensed seamen on a vessel described in paragraph (1) of this subsection may be aliens referred to in subparagraph (B) or (C) of that paragraph.
+(2) **Percentage limitation for alien seamen.—**

+  (A) Not more than 25 percent of the unlicensed seamen on a vessel described in paragraph (1) of this subsection may be aliens referred to in subparagraph (B) or (C) of that paragraph.

+  (B) Notwithstanding subparagraph (A), for the period beginning on the date of enactment of the Coast Guard Authorization Act of 2025 and ending on December 31, 2065, not more than 50 percent of the unlicensed seamen on a vessel described in paragraph (1) may be aliens referred to in subparagraph (B) or (C) of such paragraph.

 (3) **Special rules for certain unlicensed seamen.—**